-Fields: 19th century slavery and abolition, African American History, Family and Marriage, Gender
+Fields: Civil War and Reconstruction, Slavery and Abolition, African American History, Family and Marriage, Gender

 Faculty: Barbara Krauthamer